Mark Howarth lab

 Living and doing science in Oxford

-- Oxford University was ranked in the top 10 of world universities in two reports (1, 2).
+- Oxford University is ranked in the top 10 of world universities (1, 2).

 someone in an Oxford scanner, thinking great thoughts